 Volt Casters use seal technology to focus ambient electricity.
 Blasts a short-range lightning arc.

-The best Volt Caster, as it does decent damage, covers a wide AoE, and can prime electric.
+Jarra's Wrath is the best Volt Caster, as it does decent damage, covers a wide AoE, and can prime electric.
 The range is very minimal, so it requires that you get up close and personal, but with high damage can wipe out a mob of red bars if they’re clustered together.
 No charge time, which is nice.
 Will always have a special place in the hearts of anyone who played it when it originally came out and was the most OP item that the game has ever had.
 But it’s still useful even after they nerfed it with a patch.

 Volt Casters use seal technology to focus ambient electricity.
 Calls down lightning on a specific location.

-Useful as a detonator if you really need one.
+Lightning Rod is useful as a detonator if you really need one.
 Charge time is excessive for how little damage it does.
 Runs into the “Electric damage on armor” problem.
 I have one with 425% damage and I don’t use it on a single javelin, and haven’t since the first week that I got it.

 Upgraded Scattershot: Standard-issue lancer shotgun.
 Reloading increases force and delivers bonus damage of 100% for 15 seconds.
 Stacks to 2.